Martijn-TeunTestAPPOrg/ContentCompiler-Agent/README.md

 # Content Compiler GitHub App
 This repository contains a GitHub App built with Probot that automates the process of compiling and validating Markdown files based on taxonomy codes.
 The app listens to specific GitHub events and triggers pre-compilation and main compilation processes accordingly.
+The content is compiled with a Python script.
+This script is pulled from a separate repository to make development en deployment easier.

 ## Features
 - **Pre-Compile**: Triggered on pull request events (`opened`, `reopened`, `synchronize`) targeting the `content` branch.